QuantEcon/lecture-source-jl/rst_files/julia_environment.rst

     plot(sin, -2π, 2π, label="sin(x)")

-You'll see something like this (although the style of plot depends on your installation --- more on this later)
+You'll see something like this (although the style of plot depends on your installation)

-**Note**: The "time-to-first-plot" in Julia takes a while, since it needs to precompile everything
+**Note**: The "time-to-first-plot" in Julia takes a while, since it needs to compile many functions - but is almost instantenous the second time you run the cell

 .. figure:: /_static/figures/nb4_julia.png
    :scale: 100%